Nepal, India to hold joint military training exercise | Law-Order

 India and Nepal will hold the 16th edition of the joint military training exercise 'Surya Kiran' from Friday to cement the friendship between the two armies.

-A team from the Indian Army arrived in Nepal on Wednesday to participate in military exercises to take place at Saljhandi in Rupandehi near the Nepal-India border.
+A team from the Indian Army arrived in Nepal on Wednesday to participate in the military exercise to take place at Saljhandi in Rupandehi near the Nepal-India border.

 ''Indian Army troops arrived today in Saljhandi, Nepal for the 16th Joint India-Nepal Military Ex #SURYAKIRAN.
 The exercises are a paragon for the exchange of professional experience & cementing the friendship between two armies,'' the Indian Embassy in Kathmandu tweeted on Wednesday.